everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 Evolution within the Wasm ecosystem is happening at a wicked fast pace, particularly now that the [path to Wasm components][path-to-components] has been streamlined and standardized, module-to-module interop is trivial.

-In Everywhere Computer, we decided to use the [Canonical ABI][canonical-abi] to convert between the values and functions exposed by components written using the Component Model, and those provided by [Core WebAssembly][core-wasm] modules, instead of imposing a custom ABI upon our users.
+In Everywhere Computer, we decided to use the [Canonical ABI][canonical-abi] to convert between the values and functions exposed by components written using the Component Model and those provided by [Core WebAssembly][core-wasm] modules instead of imposing a custom ABI upon our users.
 A component is just a wrapper around a core module that specifies its imports, internal definitions, and exports using interfaces defined with the [WIT][wit] IDL format.

 Unlike core modules, components may not export Wasm memory, reinforcing Wasm sandboxing and enabling interoperation between languages with different memory assumptions.
 For example, a component that relies on Wasm-GC (garbage collected) memory compiled from a dynamic language can seamlessly interact with a component compiled from a static language using linear memory.

 Everywhere Computer strives for [simplicity][simple-made-easy].
 By adopting the Component model and its tooling (for example, [cargo-component][cargo-component] and [wit-bindgen][wit-bindgen]), we can run workflows combining components from different languages without handling arbitrary Wasm modules or introducing custom tooling, bindgens, or SDKs for our ecosystem.

-In addition, while our Homestar runtime utilizes alternate formats as internal [intermediate representations][ir], by adopting WIT, we can [interpret][wit-to-ipld] between WIT values and other data models at runtime, without exposing these internal formats to function writers.
+In addition, while our Homestar runtime utilizes alternate formats as internal [intermediate representations][ir], by adopting WIT, we can [interpret][wit-to-ipld] between WIT values and other data models at runtime without exposing these internal formats to function writers.

 #### Embedding Wasmtime

 The Homestar runtime embeds the [Wasmtime][wasmtime] runtime to execute Wasm components associated with tasks in a workflow.
 The Wasmtime runtime is built and maintained by the [Bytecode Alliance][bytecode-alliance].
 It provides multi-language support and fine-grained configuration for CPU and memory usage.

-Wasmtime is at the forefront of the Wasm ecosystem which includes their support of the WASI stack, which recently reached [WASI Preview 2][wasip2].
+Wasmtime is at the forefront of the Wasm ecosystem, which includes their support of the WASI stack that recently reached [WASI Preview 2][wasip2].
 WASI gives library developers and implementers, like ourselves, lower-level primitives like files, sockets, and HTTP with a stable set of common interfaces to build on.

 We're in good company using Wasmtime.
 It has already been adopted by platforms and frameworks like [wasmCloud][wasmcloud], [Spin][fermyon-spin], and [Fastly Compute][fastly-compute].